CALL US TODAY! (225) 647-2747

 2. Specialization in Rubber Lining

-Believe it or not, not every contractor who applies protective coatings is a true rubber lining expert.
-Rubber lining is a specialized skill that requires in-depth knowledge of rubber compounds, surface preparation, bonding techniques, and cure schedules.
-It’s a different process than applying paint or epoxy, and it demands a different level of expertise.
+Not every coating contractor is a true rubber lining installer.
+Rubber lining is a specialized process that requires detailed knowledge of rubber materials, surface preparation, bonding procedures, and curing methods.

 Why it matters: